marija-vukic/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

 We found an observed TVD of 0.2738 and a p value of 0.0.
 The empirical distribution of the TVDs is shown below.
 At alpha=0.05, we fail to reject the null hypothesis.
-The distribution of `'nerc_region'` is different when `'customers_affected'` is missing vs not missing., indicating that the missingness of `'customers_affected'` is dependent on `'nerc_region'`.
+The distribution of `'nerc_region'` is different when `'customers_affected'` is missing vs not missing, indicating that the missingness of `'customers_affected'` is dependent on `'nerc_region'`.

 <iframe
   src="assets/tvd_nerc.html"